SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 # Create New Theme - Logged in only

-This is the create new theme page URL `localhost:4200/themes` where each logged in user can create his or her own theme.
+This is the create new theme page URL `localhost:4200/themes` where each logged-in user can create a theme.

 When "**Post**" button is clicked, you can try to make "**POST**" request to `localhost:4200/themes` with the given theme information.

-After successful creation, redirect the current "**user**" to the theme comments page of his or her new created theme.
+After successful creation, redirect the current "**user**" to the theme comments page.

 When "**Cancel**" button is clicked, redirect the user to the **Home** page.